Global anthropogenic emissions picked up growth again in 2021 over 2020

 - What are the world’s average per capita CO2 emissions (arithmetic mean)?

 - What are the CO2 emissions of the average human (arithmetic median)?

 The variwide chart allows the visualization of a multitude of data dimensions in one easy-to-read diagram.
 These data dimensions are:

-- Individual country data, such as China, South Africa, or the USA, or a group of countries such as the Middle East, Africa, or Australia/New Zealand,
+- Individual country data, such as China, South Africa, or the USA, or a group of countries such as the Middle East or Africa,

 - Population by country or group of countries,

 - Per capita CO2 emissions, and

 The total CO2 emissions of a region are represented as a rectangular area.
 The height of each rectangle is proportional to the CO2 emissions per capita and the width is proportional to the population of the represented region.
 The regions are sorted by CO2 emissions per capita, from the highest to the lowest.

 The per capita emission average is indicated by the horizontal red line.